ingo-m/pyprf/README.md

 A tool for presentation of visual stimuli during a retinotopic mapping fMRI experiment.
 The stimuli consist of bars at different locations and orientation, filled with flickering black and white chequerboards.
 There is a central fixation dot.
 It is important that the participant maintain fixation throughout the experiment.
 Therefore, we included a central fixation task.
 The fixation dot sometimes changes its colour, and the participant's task is to press a button (number '1') in response.
 At the end of the presentation, feedback is provided as to how many targets the participant detected.

 ### 2. Data analysis
 Analysis tools for fMRI data from retinotopic mapping experiment.
 A population receptive field (pRF) is estimated for each voxel (see [1]).
-The pRF model used here is a 2D Gaussian; the free parameters are the Gaussian's x- and y-position, and its width.
+The pRF model used here is a 2D Gaussian; the free parameters are the Gaussian's x- and y-position, and its width (SD).
 This rather simple pRF model is best suited for early visual cortex (higher cortical areas may require more complex models).

+The analysis can be carried out in three different ways: using numpy, cython, or tensorflow.
+All three approaches yield the same results, but differ in their dependencies and computational time.
+The numpy approach does not require any dependencies other than standard packages (see below table for details).
+With cython, a considerable speedup can be expected; cython needs to be available, and the respective cython code needs to be compiled (see below for instructions).
+The cython approach is recommended for most users.
+Finally, depending on the available hardware, the tensorflow approach may outperform the other options in terms of speed by running the GLM model fitting on the GPU.
+However, tensorflow needs to be installed and configured to use the GPU (including respective drivers).

 ## Dependencies
 [**Python 2.7**](https://www.python.org/download/releases/2.7/)